 Pulmonary hypertension (PH) is a complex and often misunderstood condition that requires specialized care for proper management and treatment.
 Dr. Nader Mahmood, a respected pulmonologist, provides detailed guidance and treatment for all causes of PH, so you can get relief from your symptoms.
-With locations in Paterson, Totowa and Union City, New Jersey, you can get dedicated PH care at your convenience.
+With locations Paterson, Totowa, New Jersey, and Secausus you can get dedicated PH care at your convenience.
 Call Dr. Mahmood, or use the online portal to schedule your visit today.

 Pulmonary hypertension (PH) is high blood pressure in your heart-to-lung system.
 With PH, the blood vessels in your lungs become stiff, damaged, or narrow, and your heart must work harder to pump blood through your lungs.